Wei Victor Liu, PhD, PEng

 - Post Graduate Program., 2009, Mining Safety Technology and Engineering, China University of Mining and Technology, China

 - B.Sc., 2008, Fire Engineering, China University of Mining and Technology, China

 - Associate Professor, 2020 - present, University of Alberta, Canada

 - Assistant Professor, 2014 - 2020, University of Alberta, Canada

 - Geotechnical Engineer, E.I.T., 2013 - 2014, Arctic Region at Tetra Tech EBA, Canada

-My research interests are centered on the areas of cement-based materials (e.g., shotcrete and grout) and geothermal modeling.
-In addition, I have extended interests in the control of mine dust.
+My research interests are centered on the areas of sustainable cement-based materials (e.g., shotcrete and grout) and geothermal modeling.
 In these areas, all graduate students have been guaranteed research projects with clear scopes and objectives.
 These projects and related publications can be found on my research website (link), which is regularly updated.